| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 It also reduces the risk of heart disease, type-2 diabetes, obesity & some types of cancers.

-Cooking focuses the local culture
+Cooking practices from the local tradition:

 It does not give-up the local traditional foods.
 In India, Lentil dals, vegetable curries, flatbreads are addressing such.